RaspiKidd/Website/BLOG_POSTS/On the Road To MozFest 2017.md

 The next steps are to create the presentation and read the worksheet over and make necessary changes.

 Come back next week for the Next update.

+## Week 2: 08.10.17 - 14.10.17
+Well within the last week I have finished the first draft of the worksheet and sent it off to wranglers to be checked over and see what they think.

+I have also started my presentation for MozFest which explains what the electronic components are and how we are going to use them within the session.

+We are now going into the final 2 weeks before MozFest so lots of deadlines coming up.
+I need to have the worksheet approved and completed for Friday the 20th, so they can go and get printed in time for the festival.
+There is a video call for facilitators on the 22nd.

+That is all for this week Come back next week for the next update.